A safe working load is an important safety measure to checkmate the lifting equipment’s overloading capacity.

 Lifting equipment is the

 - Forklift trucks

 - Attachments used for connecting Load to the lifting device.

 The safe working load (SWL) can be called the Normal Working Load (NWL)-All lifting equipment must have an SWL.

-    In simpler terms, when you have a lifting belt to carry a load from point A to point B. The Lifting belt should be able to lift the Load safely without breaking during the process.
-Any lifting equipment that carries a piece of Load beyond its safe working load, there is a probability that the equipment will sustain damage in the activity.
+In simpler terms, when you have a lifting belt to carry a load from point A to point B. The Lifting belt should be able to lift the load safely without breaking during the process.
+Any lifting equipment that carries a piece of load beyond its safe working load, there is a probability that the equipment will sustain damage in the activity.

 How to calculate the safe working load of an equipment

-    A SWL is the lifting equipment’s minimum breaking strength divided by the safety factor that is constant or assigned to a particular type of equipment.
+An SWL is the lifting equipment’s minimum breaking strength divided by the safety factor that is constant or assigned to a particular type of equipment.

 SWL = MBL / SF

 SF is the safety factor between 4 to 6 but can increase to 10 if the equipment poses a greater risk.
 The two acronyms, MBL and MBS are the same.